Oaxaca Cheese

 Understanding the key chemical compounds helps explain why oaxaca cheese pairs well with certain ingredients.

-Produces the subtle tangy notes and contributes to the cheese's mild flavor and ability to stretch
+Produces subtle tangy notes and contributes to the cheese's distinctive flavor complexity

 Quick Tips